Tackling the "Vocabulary Gap" Between Rich and Poor Children

 Infants who heard more child-directed speech developed greater efficiency in language processing and learned new words more quickly.
 The results indicate that exposure to child-directed speech—as opposed to overheard speech—sharpens infants' language processing skills, which creates an upward spiral for learning vocabulary.

 The Three T’s: Tune In.
 Talk More.
 Take Turns.

-Dr. Dana Suskind is a Professor of Surgery at the University of Chicago and the Founder and Director of the Thirty Million Words Initiative.
+Dana Suskind is a professor of surgery at the University of Chicago and the founder and director of the Thirty Million Words Initiative.
 Thirty Million Words helps parents enhance their home language environment in order to optimize their child’s brain development and, therefore, his or her ability to learn.

 For more specifics on what you can do as a parent or caregiver please take a few minutes to listen to this NPR piece about practical ways to shrink the word gap.

 Too Small to Fail

 Too Small to Fail is a partnership with Next Generation and the Clinton Foundation that aims to help parents and businesses improve the health, well-being, and future opportunities for children ages zero to five.
 The mission of Too Small to Fail is to have American children from all walks of life and socioeconomic groups positioned to succeed in the 21st century.
 As the father of a 6-year-old, this is a mission that I am passionate about.

 The organization is working to promote new research on the science of children’s brain development, early learning, and early health.
 They want to help parents, businesses and communities identify specific actions, consistent with new research, that they can utilize to improve the lives of young children.
 For an informative video on early child development, and the work that Too Small to Fail is doing, click here.